intelligentplant/AppStoreConnect.Adapters/README.md

 # Testing API Calls

-The repository contains a [Postman collection](/postman_collection.json) that you can use to test API calls to your host.
+The repository contains a [Postman collection](/postman_collection.json) that you can use to test HTTP API calls to your host.

 # Authentication

-At the moment, only anonymous and Windows authentication is supported at the App Store Connect end.
-Other authentication types (e.g. OAuth2 authentication flows, client certificates) will be supported in future.
+App Store Connect can authenticate with adapter hosts via bearer token, client certificate, or Windows authentication.
+Adapter hosts can of course apply any authentication schemes that are valid in the host framework!

 # Authorization

-App Store Connect applies its own authorization before dispatching queries to an adapter, so a given user will only be able to access data if they have been granted the appropriate permissions in App Store Connect.
+App Store Connect applies its own authorization before dispatching queries to an adapter, so a given Industrial App Store user will only be able to access data if they have been granted the appropriate permissions in App Store Connect.

 The [IAdapterAuthorizationService](/src/DataCore.Adapter.Abstractions/IAdapterAuthorizationService.cs) service can be used to authorize access the individual adapters and adapter features; this authorization is automatically applied by the [ASP.NET Core](/src/DataCore.Adapter.AspNetCore) host on incoming calls to API or SignalR endpoints.

 Additionally, all methods on adapter feature interfaces are passed an [IAdapterCallContext](/src/DataCore.Adapter.Abstractions/IAdapterCallContext.cs) object containing (among other things) the identity of the calling user.
-Adapters can apply their own custom authorization based on this information e.g. to apply per-tag authorization on tag data queries.
+Adapters can apply their own custom authorization based on this information e.g. to apply per-tag authorization on historical tag data queries.

 # Development and Hosting Without .NET